4 Smart Steps to Take Before Buying Your First Home

 3. Boost your credit.

 Your credit score plays an important role in qualifying for a mortgage.
 A score of 740 or above will help you secure the best interest rates.
-In the Washington area, for example, that’s about 4% for a $200,000, 30-year fixed-rate mortgage with a 20% down payment, according to Bankrate.com.
+In the Washington area, for example, that can be as little as 3.6% for a $200,000, 30-year fixed-rate mortgage with a 20% down payment, according to Bankrate.com.
 (Look up mortgage rates in your area.)
 If your score is lower than 740, however, expect to pay a higher rate.
-For that same loan in the D.C. metro region, if your credit score ranges from 680 to 699, the lowest rate you’d be able to get is about 4.25%.
+For that same loan in the D.C. metro region, if your credit score ranges from 680 to 699, the lowest rate you’d be able to get is about 3.9%.

 Many young would-be home buyers might find themselves with blemishes on their credit report, thanks to missed student loan or credit card payments.
 Lucky for me, I learned long before pursuing homeownership that such behavior comes back to haunt you in the form of a low credit score.
 I’ve changed my bad spending habits and boosted my score.
 If you check your credit report early, you'll have ample time to correct any issues.
 “What you don’t want is to have to address a bunch of mistakes on your credit report while actively looking for a home and trying to get approved for a mortgage loan,” says Gumbinger.

 Visit AnnualCreditReport.com to get a free report from each of the three major credit bureaus.
 If you notice a problem in one report, be sure to check with the other two bureaus, too.
 You can dispute an error by contacting the credit bureau directly.
 Note that your free credit report does not include your actual credit score.
 You'll usually have to pay to see your FICO score.
 At myfico.com, you can get your credit report and FICO score from each of the three credit bureaus for about $20 each.
 (Your score can vary from bureau to bureau.)